meyvain/meyvain.com/content/what_i_do/Analyze.md

 date: 17.10.2018

-Making sense of the clutter, uncovering patterns or finding areas of improvement from existing solutions.
-Bringing to light the user's underline story.
+Making sense of the clutter, uncovering patterns, and finding ways to improve existing solutions.
+Shedding a light on the user's underlying story.